Subscriptions#

 stripe listen --forward-to localhost:8000/stripe/webhook/

-Once webhooks are properly setup, all the underlying Stripe data will be automatically synced from Stripe with no additional setup on your part.
+Once webhooks are properly set up, all underlying Stripe data will be automatically synced from Stripe with no additional setup required on your part.

 Custom Webhook Handling#